 4. We bought with the resale in mind

 We knew we would only be in our home for the time it took Mike to complete his JD and MBA programs.
 In four short years, we would be on the selling end, instead of the buying end.
 There were many homes we looked at that had quirks that wouldn’t have been deal-breakers for us (we’re pretty good at dealing with quirks, in case you didn’t notice), but may have caused trouble when it came to selling the house.

 In the same vein, we looked for a house that was turn-key.
 Although Mike is pretty handy, we knew he would be up to his eyeballs in school work and would not have time to upgrade or remodel a home.

 Seeing the prices and possibilities of the fixer-uppers was definitely tempting, but we resisted.
 I don’t know how many times through those law school years I said to my Mike, “Aren’t you glad we didn’t get a fixer-upper?”

-Don’t get me wrong, for people who are passionate and skilled in the fixer-upper department (like Jane and her husband), getting a home that needs work is definitely a great route to go.
+Don’t get me wrong, for people who are passionate and skilled in the fixer-upper department, getting a home that needs work is definitely a great route to go.
 For us, though, we knew we wouldn’t have the time or liquid funds to do significant work on our future home.

 The 900 square foot house that we ultimately bought, was smaller than we had hoped for, but it was in lovely condition in a safe and friendly neighborhood.